Medical Bills After a Truck Accident

 After a truck accident, you must get your life back in order as best you can.
 The crash may have been a sudden, painful, life-threatening, and life-altering event.
 Psychological help may be just as needed as treatment for physical injuries.

 - High administrative costs: Medical practices and hospitals don’t just help patients.
-They have costs like billing, record-keeping, and insurance processing
+They have costs like billing, record-keeping, and insurance processing.

-- Malpractice insurance: All medical professionals (not just doctors and surgeons), hospitals, and medical practices must carry malpractice insurance to protect themselves from negligence claims
+- Malpractice insurance: All medical professionals (not just doctors and surgeons), hospitals, and medical practices must carry malpractice insurance to protect themselves from negligence claims.

-- Limited competition in the healthcare market: In many parts of the US, especially in rural areas, there are few hospitals or clinics, which can limit competition and allow them to charge higher prices
+- Limited competition in the healthcare market: In many parts of the US, especially in rural areas, there are few hospitals or clinics, which can limit competition and allow them to charge higher prices.

-- High demand for medical services: People are living longer and, as they age, need more medical attention, which drives up healthcare costs
+- High demand for medical services: People are living longer and, as they age, need more medical attention, which drives up healthcare costs.

 - High salaries for healthcare providers: Healthcare providers are in high demand by employers, who must meet the increased demand for medical services.
-This drives up salaries and the cost of improved benefits
+This drives up salaries and the cost of improved benefits.

-- Inflation: Just as you pay more for things you need, so do hospitals and healthcare providers, whether that’s electricity, office supplies, or food
+- Inflation: Just as you pay more for things you need, so do hospitals and healthcare providers, whether that’s electricity, office supplies, or food.

 Healthcare inflation will continue because of the rising need for healthcare, the demand for employees, and increasing medication prices.

-- Health insurance: If you have health insurance, your policy will typically cover some or all of the costs of your medical treatment
+- Health Insurance: If you have health insurance, your policy will typically cover some or all of the costs of your medical treatment.

-- Vehicle or Liability insurance: If the truck driver or trucking company caused the accident, their insurance would typically cover the cost of your medical treatment
+- Vehicle or Liability insurance: If the truck driver or trucking company caused the accident, their insurance would typically cover the cost of your medical treatment.

 - Workers’ compensation: If you were injured while on the job, your employer’s workers’ compensation insurance would typically cover the cost of your medical treatment

-- Medicare and Medicaid: If either program covers you, they should cover your costs
+- Medicare and Medicaid: If either program covers you, they should cover your costs.

-- Legal action: If the accident was caused by the negligence of the driver or trucking company and their insurance company doesn’t agree to settle your claim, you may be able to file a personal injury lawsuit to seek reimbursement for your past medical expenses and those expected in the future.
-If someone else paid for your medical care, like your health insurance company, they would want to be paid back through the legal action
+If the accident was caused by the negligence of the driver or trucking company and their insurance company doesn’t agree to settle your claim, you may be able to file a personal injury lawsuit to seek reimbursement for your past medical expenses and those expected in the future.

 Enabling you to pay for past and future healthcare is an important reason to file a personal injury claim after a truck accident.